casper-network/docs/source/docs/casper/faq/faq-developer.md

 <details>
  <summary><b>Does the node API have a 'getTransactions' function?</b></summary>

 The Casper node provides a `chain_get_block_transfers` JSON-RPC method, which returns all transfers for a block from the network.
-Run the Casper client `list-rpcs` command to get the full details.
+Run the Casper client `list-rpcs` command to get the full details of the RPC API.
 You will need the IP address of a node and the RPC endpoint for interaction with the casper-client, which is by default 7777 on Mainnet and Testnet.

 ```bash
 casper-client list-rpcs --node-address <HOST:7777>